P/T Head Start Family Service Worke r

-The Family Service Worker is under the direct supervision of the Site Supervisor and is responsible for the tasks listed in the Responsibilities section This is a Part-time position.
+The Family Service Worker is under the direct supervision of the Site Supervisor and is responsible for the tasks listed in the Responsibilities section.

 Must demonstrate the ability to carry out all program requirements in meeting compliance as outlined in the Head Start Performance Standards regarding Head Start Service areas; with specific regard to Health, Nutrition, Family and Community Partnerships and Program Governance.

 Responsible for ongoing recruitment and enrollment of children, making sure that at least 10% of children enrolled are children with disabilities.